pjnalls/Supermaterial/README.md

-# react-component-lib-nx
+# Promponent
-A React component library written in TypeScript and maintained in an Nx monorepo.
+[IN PROGRESS]: A React component library written in TypeScript and maintained in an Nx/Storybook monorepo with Figma integrations.